 Sunscreen is supposed to protect us from the sun, but as more and more people use it, the incidence of skin cancer rises 4% every year.
 More sunscreen use, more skin cancer.
 Something’s not right.
-Petrochemicals in common sunscreens are damaging our healthy skin cells.Read your sunscreen labels because the ingredients matter.
+And that something is petrochemicals, in most common sunscreens, which are damaging our healthy skin cells.Read your sunscreen labels because the ingredients matter.
 Marketing messages aren’t always true or clear.
-Make sure you know the ingredients you're putting on your skin.
-With so much confusion concerning sunscreen ingredients, we decided to bring you some facts.
+Make sure you know the ingredients you're putting on your skin, and with so much confusion concerning sunscreen ingredients, we decided to bring you some facts.

 The sunscreens most people use have some pretty nasty toxins and chemicals in them.
 Look at the ingredients of almost any well known sunscreen brand, and you’ll find some pretty bad stuff.
 Collectively, these do a decent job at preventing sunburn, but actually do more harm than good in stopping deep tissue damage, the kind that causes long term harm like premature skin aging and skin cancer.